0x01g33k/0x01g33k.github.io/_posts/2021-07-31-ASCWG-2021-Qual-Round-Forensics-Challenges-Writeup.md

 Reading the content of the file called warmup-02 we get a hexdump for a rar file.
 ![2021-07-31 13_31_46-Window.png]({{site.baseurl}}/assets/2021-07-31 13_31_46-Window.png)

-Converting the hexdump to a rar file and bruteforcing, the rar password "which is cassandra", we get the flag.
+Converting the hexdump to a rar file and bruteforcing, the rar password, which is ```cassandra```, we get the flag.

 ![2021-07-31 13_33_14-Window.png]({{site.baseurl}}/assets/2021-07-31 13_33_14-Window.png)

 Flag: ```ASCWG{H3xDump_1s_EZ}```